chenjjsx/UUDC/README.md

 2) Representative De-identified Examples

 A small set of representative de-identified claim-pair inputs covering multiple business scenarios (e.g., inter-institution telemedicine, refund-related re-settlement, emergency–outpatient transitions, and inpatient multi-step procedures).
-Each example provides:
-	•	the original Chinese de-identified record pair, and
-	•	a corresponding English description, illustrating how structured claim fields are transformed into natural-language inputs for the LLM.

 ⸻